 Counselling and support

 Our counselling team offers decision making counselling, evidence-based information on pregnancy options, referrals to health and support services, and post-abortion counselling and support, to clients across Queensland.
-Our all options pregnancy counselling and information is available statewide over the phone (9am to 5pm Monday to Friday), or in person by donation at our office in Windsor, Brisbane.
-You can bring your partner, husband, or the man involved in the pregnancy if you like, or other support people such as friends, parents or other relatives, or a support worker from another service.
+Our all options pregnancy counselling and information is available statewide over the phone (9am to 5pm Monday to Friday), or we offer face to face counselling by donation for the pregnant person only at our office in Windsor, Brisbane.

 All our counsellors are tertiary qualified and are part of our small paid staff team.
 As a confidential, genuine all-options service, we do not ‘advise’ clients on which option they should pursue, nor do we try to push one option over another.